Written by: Mike Eyal

 name like “Goldy”, “Wing”, “Timmy” or whatever..

 With the aid of your new Chocobo, you can now obtain some sweet rewards.

-August 2007 – Wow, I had no idea this guide was so famous.
-Fixed some more grammar/spelling, changed font size so that ‘normal’ people can read it now. :> I’m planning to add some more information soon, regarding some changes between the playstation version and the PC version.
+- August 2007 – Wow, I had no idea this guide was getting traction.
+Fixed some more grammar/spelling, changed font size so that ‘normal’ people can read it now. :> I’m planning to add some more information soon, regarding some changes between the Playstation version and the PC version.

 That’s it, you’ve finished your Chocobo breeding journey.

-I hope this guide has helped you, and if it didn’t, please let me know, by sending me an e-mail at mike_eyal AT hotmail dot com.
+I hope this guide has helped you, and if it didn’t, please let me know, by sending me an e-mail to mike_chocobo AT outlook dot com.